 COVID Oximetry @home webinars

 Watch our first webinar (held on 4 November 2020) on COVID Oximetry @home below – it was jointly organised with South West AHSN, and features Matt Inada-Kim, National Clinical Lead Deterioration/Sepsis, as well as learning from local pilots.
-The slide deck featured in this webinar is available to download here.

 On Wednesday 2 December 2020 we held a second webinar on Oximetry @home, jointly organised with South West AHSN which you can watch below.
 In this webinar, we shared practical information and learning to support implementation, including oximetry for people with learning disabilities with learning from local pilot.
-The slide deck featured in this webinar is available to download here.

 RCGP and AHSN Network Webinar